 A mentor is someone who is usually older and more experienced than you who becomes your trusted guide, advisor, and role model.
 A mentor is someone you may want to be like in your future career or profession-someone you look up to and whose advice and guidance you respect.
+Some universities have formal systems to help you find an appropriate mentor.
+Ask at our student services office to see if there is a program available to you.

-Finding a mentor can be one of the most fulfilling aspects of college.
+Finding a mentor can be one of the most fulfilling aspects of university.
 As a student, you think about many things and make many decisions, large and small, almost daily: What do you want to do in the future?
 How can you best balance your studies with your job?
 What should you major in?
 Should you take this course or that one?
 What should you do if you feel like you're failing a course?
 Where should you put your priorities as you prepare for a future career?
 How can you be a better student?
 The questions go on and on.
 We talk about things like this with our friends and often family members, but often they don't have the same experience or background to help us as a mentor can.